sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

 | 2015 | 92        | Jekyll    | DigitalOcean (CloudFlare) |
 | 2016 | 100       | Jekyll    | Amazon S3 (CloudFront)    |

-As you can see Jekyll is holding its weight for my relatively small site.
+As you can see Jekyll is holding its weight for my relatively small site, and page speed has been increasing over time (and understanding).
 And while build times [start to suffer](https://mademistakes.com/articles/using-jekyll-2016/) as sites reach 1000 pages, it's possible to BYO asset pipeline much like what some are [doing with Hugo](https://github.com/adrinux/web-starter-hugo) (which is super fast, by the way).

 ## Hitting PageSpeed 100